gandhi56/gandhi56.github.io/md/cmput325/lec2.md

 ## Lecture 7
 ### Lambda Functions
-* get rid of named functions, why?
-  * a function was the result of a higher order function
-  * tried to return this newly computed function
 * lambda functions are **function definitions** without names
   * Syntax: `(lambda (x1 ... xn) body)`
   * Example: `((lambda (x y) (+ x y)) 5 3)`